Tuesday, 9 August 2011

-I know very little about Slater.
-He was in the Communist Party but was not around its historians group.
+I know little about Slater.
+He was in the Communist Party, but he was not around its historians.
 The book is a work of fiction but contains historical facts and Slater has written the book in the form of a journal of a real life figure from the Civil war period Gilbert Mabbott.

 I have read very few historical novels so at the moment cannot form an opinion of the genre.
 From what Iittle I know of the genre it has its admirers and it has its detractors amongst historians who have a tendency to look down their noses at it.
 Some of their criticisms I can sympathise with especially if there are major historical inaccuracies.
 But having said that there appears to be a little too much academic snobbery as well.

 After all there were and are some very great writers of the genre such as Dickens, Tolstoy just to name two.
 For a thought provoking article called From Progress to Catastrophe-Perry Anderson on the Historical Novel. @ http://www.lrb.co.uk/v33/n15/perry-anderson/from-progress-to-catastrophe

 Researching for the review led me to the main figure in Slater’s book Gilbert Mabbott.
 According to Patrick Ludolph who has a blog called funny enough Gilbert Mabbott which can be found @http://gilbertmabbott.wordpress.com/about/

 “Gilbert Mabbott was a licenser of pamphlets and newsbooks from 1645 to 1649.
 He was also brother-in-law to Sir William Clarke and a client of John Rushworth.
 From 1647 to 1649, he was in the pay of the New Model Army, acting as their “agent” in London.
 As well, Mabbott has been accused of being the editor of the radical newsbook The Moderate, an accusation which I have come to believe”.